-Table 6.3 - Highest New and Expansion Priorities (listed in alphabetical order) Project 1Description New Space (m 2) Request (\$) Agricultural, Life &Environmental Sciences Bldg - South Campus Planning for the growth and emerging priorities of the faculty in research and teaching, and the feasibility of consolidating faculty departments in a single facility within South Campus.
+PROJECT DESCRIPTION NEW SPACE (M2) REQUEST (\$) Agricultural, Life &Environmental Sciences Bldg - South Campus Planning for the growth and emerging priorities of the faculty in research and teaching, and the feasibility of consolidating faculty departments in a single facility within South Campus.
 Assessment of the impact of other lands being utilized by the faculty on its operations and programs.
 61,000 357,000,000 Augustana Classroom Building Upgrade Repurpose of existing library space after completion of new library at Augustana.
 Includes abatement, exterior, code, and repurposing.
-2,2290 9,000,000 Cameron Library & Information Pavilions (CLIP)- Phase 2 Construction of new Book and Records Depository (BARD) in order to meet program growth and storage requirements of the existing BARD collection.
+2,2290 9,000,000 Augustana Science Expansion and Renewal Expansion and renovation of the existing building and infrastructure to meet the needs of the student enrolment and science program requirements.
+1,500 21,000,000 Cameron Library & Information Pavilions (CLIP) - Phase 2 Construction of new Book and Records Depository (BARD) in order to meet program growth and storage requirements of the existing BARD collection.
 14,870 85,000,000 CLIP - Phase 3 New space for Museum and Collections Services (MACS) to provide centralized space for collections with proper temperature and humidity controls.
 32,437 195,000,000 Campus Saint-Jean Science Building Expansion and renovation of existing facility to meet the needs related to differential program enrolment throughout the entire campus, the creation of new programs and partnerships with other faculties, and dedicated research space, which will allow opportunities for reuse within the backfill area.
-The university is targeting an additional \$10M in Federal support.
-Total Project estimate is \$44M 5,319 34,000,000 Innovation Centre for Engineering - Fit-out Shell and core construction of an adjacent North Tower expansion (\$60,000,000) has proceeded with funding through the Faculty of Engineering.
+The university is targeting an additional \$10M in federal support.
+Total project estimate is \$44M 5,319 34,000,000 Innovation Centre for Engineering - Fit-out Shell and core construction of an adjacent North Tower expansion (\$60,000,000) has proceeded with funding through the Faculty of Engineering.
 The fit-out is required to provide teaching and research space to accommodate the program growth within the faculty.
 This project will also consolidate and co-locate department's offices and administrative units.
-29,406 \$40,000,000
+29,406 40,000,000 Ecological Learning Centre - Devonian Botanic Garden New facility to allow Devonian Botanic Garden (DBG) to open year- round and support community outreach.
+Addition of parking lot and sound walls, as well as a new formal gate.
+The university is targeting \$10M of fundraising.
+Total Project estimate is \$39M 3,861 29,000,000 Gathering Place Centre focused on Aboriginal students, faculty and staff to serve as a community gathering place that embraces and provides an inclusive and supportive learning environment.
+Project will be aligned with current Education Tower location and be aligned with the building's current infrastructure and program areas.
+The university has secured a donation of \$1M to initiate the project.
+Project is estimated at \$18M 3,000 17,000,000